IMAGINARY/fluid-viz-midi/README.md

   velocity.
 - `pauseParameterAnimation` (boolean; default: `false`): Pause the built-in animation of the visualization parameters.
+- `idleTimeout` (number; default: 60): Pause the animation after the given number of seconds without input to reduce system load.
 - `splatGroupSize` (number; default: `64`): Control how many notes are rendered together.
 For internal use, mostly.